‘Quiet Man’ Steven Ward to fight Ultimate Boxxer winner in British title eliminator - Irish Boxing

 Steven Ward [13(4)-1(1)] is one win away from a coveted British title shot.

-‘The Quietman’ has been handed a British title eliminator and will fight for the right to challenge for the vacant cruiserweight version of the Lonsdale belt next time out.
+‘The Quiet Man’ has been handed a British title eliminator and will fight for the right to challenge for the vacant cruiserweight version of the Lonsdale belt next time out.

 The British Boxing Board of Contol have ordered a final eliminator between the 31-year-old and Mikael Lawal [13(7)-0].